-I admit to being a fan of the idea that evolution, of anything but especially a human being and the experiences one struggles with or looks for progress and resolution for, requires some intentional linearity, what Buddhists sometimes call supple, enduring concentration.
-That can open into contemplation, a great word:
+I admit to being a fan of the idea that evolution, of anything, really, but especially a human being, requires some intentional linearity, what Buddhists sometimes call supple, enduring concentration.
+That can open into contemplation, a wonderful word:

 “1: The action of looking thoughtfully at something for a long time; 1.4: A form of prayer or meditation in which a person seeks to pass beyond mental images and concepts to a direct experience of the divine.”

-However you want to word it, how one engages time and how many different directions you (don’t) turn, look or think in a given period of time are crucial factors, for example, in “it takes both proclivity and application to look beyond what is given into where it came from and where it might be taken…” or even seeing clearly what’s right in front of you.
+However you want to word it, how one engages time without allowing oneself to be pulled in different directions is a crucial factor, for example, in “it takes both proclivity and application to look beyond what is given into where it came from and where it might be taken…” or even seeing clearly what’s right in front of us.

-Grandeur, I believe, in any field of work or play, exploration, relationship, art…comes mainly through staying with something longer and more attentively than is usual, after others have turned away and moved on to something else.
-I also believe that limitation (and suffering in general) – personally, relationally, mentally, emotionally, artistically, spiritually… – is most often self-created by various forms of internal fidgeting, which so often is simply “Right, got that; what’s next?” leading to unending superficial missing of the entire point yet not noticing and having a lot to say about it anyway.
-That impulse – “What’s next?” – is the preference for consuming the next thing, and that can even be a question, “On to the next question, then…” The problem is, the first thing was never really gotten, not completely, not to its roots and flowers – its meaning and imaginative possibility.
+Grandeur, I believe, in any field of work or play, comes mainly through staying with something longer and more attentively than is usual, after others have turned away and moved on to something else.
+I also believe that limitation (and suffering in general) – personally and relationally – is most often self-created by various forms of internal fidgeting, which so often is simply “Right, got that; what’s next?” leading to unending superficial missing of the entire point yet not noticing and having a lot to say about it anyway.
+That impulse – “What’s next?” – is often the preference for consuming the next thing, and that can even be a question, “On to the next question, then…” The problem is, the first question was never really explored, not completely, not to its roots and flowers – its meaning and imaginative possibility.

 A pianist acquires all the information she needs to play a complex sonata by reading the sheet music in three minutes.
-Then there are the three months of setting aside other appealing distractions and impulses to allow the music – in practice and contemplation – to drip out of her head and expand into illuminations in all her bodies so as to know it and embody it.
-She then has something unique to say, something to give back that will move someone else into new experience.
+Then there are the three months of setting aside other appealing distractions and impulses to allow the music – in practice and contemplation – to drip out of her head and expand into illuminations so as to know it and embody it.
+She then has something unique to say, something to give back that will move someone else into a new experience.
 That’s a sophisticated process in many ways, but the simplest part of it is just “I’m going to stay here with this one thing until I know it.”
-Back to our Buddhists, that’s all that Buddha did.
+Back to our Buddhists, that’s basically what Buddha did.
 But if you follow the trajectory of anyone who is really exceptional at what they do, you’ll find a similar ethic.

 Just obscure musings from a silly blog.
 Thank you for the comments and questions.